 - Premises map - a map of your building so you know where everything is

 Depending on the risks facing your business, you might want to train up some members of your team so they can form a business response taskforce should a crisis happen.

-It’s a good idea to take out business insurance to cover you in the event of a serious incident.
-Depending on the kind of cover you take out your premises could be covered and injuries to staff could be too.
+It’s a good idea to take out business insurance - and particularly business interruption insurance - to cover you in the event of a serious incident.
+Depending on the kind of cover you take out, your premises could be covered and injuries to staff could be too.

 Test your plan

 You have a plan, but does it work?
-While you can never be completely sure how an emergency will play out, the key to testing out your BC plan is to rehearse it then rehearse it some more.
+While you can never be completely sure how an emergency will play out, the key to testing out your business continuity plan is to rehearse it, then rehearse it some more.